apnadkarni/blt/man/graph.rst

     foreground color of the stipple.
 The default is "black".

   **-state**  *state*
+    Specifies the state of the marker. *State* can be "normal" or "disabled".

   **-stipple**  *bitmapName*
     Specifies that the polygon should be drawn with a stippled pattern